Epictetus/gig/README.md

 Gig
 ===
-Gig is a Java application framework including the full-stack runtime and toolkit which is developed by Eiichiro Uchiumi and can be performed on JDK 6 or later.
+Gig is a Java application framework developed by Eiichiro Uchiumi which is including the full-stack runtime and toolkit can be performed on JDK 6 or later.
 Gig offers a full set of development tools to build, deploy and maintain your Java applications more easily, quickly and safely.